 Detox alone will not bring about long term abstinence and, if they don’t undertake intensive treatment post detox, relapse is almost certain.
 For many years in the UK residential treatment has been the only main solution for detox and intensive treatment, however face to face and online drug and alcohol treatment, or Dayhab, has been the choice for many professionals in the US for nearly 10 years, and is now being seen by UK professionals as a viable option due to its high success rate, cost and flexibility.

-The benefit of Dayhab is that people can live at home and continue to work, study or care for family while receiving treatment during the day, as well as the fact that it does not cost as much as residential rehab.
+One major benefit of Dayhab is that people can live at home and continue to work, study or care for family while receiving treatment during the day, as well as the fact that it does not cost as much as residential rehab.

 Help Me Stop offers a number of face to face and online 6 week drug and alcohol treatment programmes that can be done during the mornings, afternoons and evenings.

-The goal of Dayhab is to provide integrative treatment consisting of cognitive behavioural and person-centred psychotherapy and the 12-Step approach to bring about long-lasting change.
+Dayhab aims to provide integrative treatment consisting of cognitive behavioural and person-centred psychotherapy and the 12-Step approach to bring about long-lasting change.
 Help Me Stop creates a caring and compassionate transformation experience, giving clients a dynamic quality treatment experience.
-The programme frees our clients from problematic use and addiction, and enables them to manage or change unhelpful thoughts and behaviours and provide an introduction to the 12-Step philosophy
+The programme frees our clients from problematic use and addiction, and enables them to manage or change unhelpful thoughts and behaviours and provide an introduction to the 12-Step programme philosophy in the UK.

 It’s essential to remember that recovery is a lifelong process.
 Even after intensive recovery treatment is complete, long-term management and maintenance is the key to remaining clean and sober for life.
 This phase of recovery is called relapse prevention and it can involve part-time day treatment, regular visits with a therapist or attending support group meetings.
 At Help Me Stop we recommend a 12-Step model that encourages ongoing participation in Alcoholics Anonymous and/or Narcotics Anonymous meetings in their local communities.